twilio/twilio-video-app-ios/README.md

 1. Running tests `⌘U` will crash if the app was run `⌘R` on the device previously.
 See issue [#12](https://github.com/twilio/twilio-video-app-ios/issues/12) for a workaround and more details.

-## Contribute

-Check out the [CONTRIBUTING](CONTRIBUTING.md) file for information on how to help with this app.

 ## License

 Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.